hideodaikoku/silent-valley/content/blog/04-darkness-of-the-soul/index.md

 ```
 #define reboot_protocol
-> intialize("REI)
+> intialize("Rei)
 ```

 He opened his eyes.
-He could see the faint path left behind on **the_spiral** by **CHI**.
+He could see the faint path left behind on **the_spiral** by **Chi**.
 He knew what he had to do, unlike her his memory persisted through each cycle - a blessing and a curse for his dark soul.

 +INVERSION+

-**REI** released his rope harnesses in one singular motion, and ascended up twenty flights up **the_spiral**.
+**Rei** released his rope harnesses in one singular motion, and ascended up twenty flights up **the_spiral**.

 > *advantages of being second* he thought. *don't have to carve my own path*

-For **REI** the darkness was his home.
+For **Rei** the darkness was his home.
 He found comfort in the shadows.
 He could slip in and out of the woods of silent valley without a single person knowing he was ever there.

 +PATH+

-**REI** summoned a shadow of black mass between the landings of the last flight of steps.
+**Rei** summoned a shadow of black mass between the landings of the last flight of steps.

 > *the passage should be around here*

-**REI** pushed his fingers into a crevice in the wall and opened the portal to **the_lobby**.
+**Rei** pushed his fingers into a crevice in the wall and opened the portal to **the_lobby**.

 he dialed the numbers, just like last time.

 ```
-> dial('63-96-66');
+> dial('63-96-16');
 ```

 the doors emerged.